yapenzhang/yapenzhang.github.io/content.en/docs/cv/_index.md

 - Exoplanets and Disks Meeting at API Amsterdam

 ### Contributed talk

+2024.06.27
+:   AOGS, South Korea
+:   Title: *Atmospheric characterization and formation of super-Jovian exoplanets with high-resolution spectroscopy*

+2024.06.20
+:   Exoplanets 5, Leiden
+:   Title: *Atmospheric characterization of super-Jovian exoplanets through the high-res eyes of CRIRES+ and KPIC*

 2022.10.03
 :   From clouds to planets II: the astrochemical link, Berlin